 Ativan is usually prescribed for anxiety and mood disorders, sleeping trouble, and seizures.
 Catatonia is a category of mood disorders known to pose severe risks of morbidity and mortality and needs early intervention.
-This is a state of neurogenic motor immobility and behavioral abnormalities manifested by stupor.
+This is a state of neurogenic, motor immobility and behavioral abnormalities manifested by stupor.
 Characterized by mental disorder this condition is often coupled with psychiatric issues like schizophrenia, bipolar disorders, post-traumatic stress disorders, depression and narcolepsy.

 Catatonia is caused by irregular production of neurotransmitters further accentuated by irregularities in the GABA receptors and glutamate receptor systems in the brain.
 It is further accompanied by an underlying neurological, physiatrist or physical illness.

 A scientific study was performed over a period of nine years, closely monitoring twelve catatonic patients suffering from mood disorders, in the emergency department, inpatient and outpatient units of a general hospital.
-The patients received intra-muscular injection (IMI) of two milligrams of Ativan either once or twice during a two hour span.
+The patients received an intra-muscular injection (IMI) of two milligrams of anti anxiety medication Ativan either once or twice during a two hour span.
 If the intramuscular injections failed, intravenous dripping (IVD) of ten milligrams of diazepam in five hundred and fifty milliliters of normal saline solution for eight hours every day was prescribed to the patients.

 What conclusions were drawn from the study?